 Artist Talk: Nina Katchadourian

-The outdoor sound installation installed among the branches of five trees in the Live Oak Grove (between Herring Hall and Brochstein Pavilion) is a whimsical work featuring the voices of United Nations interpreters performing the calls of various birds, invoking curiosity and questioning the limits of language, translation, and species recognition.
+Installed among the branches of five trees in the Live Oak Grove (between Herring Hall and Brochstein Pavilion), the whimsical, outdoor sound work features the voices of United Nations interpreters performing the calls of various birds, invoking curiosity and questioning the limits of language, translation, and species recognition.

 Please, Please, Pleased to Meet’cha: 10am-5pm daily